 and serve more.

-Treasurer, Recording Secretary, another two terms as Treasurer and as President.
-Sara has twice been a
+as Treasurer, Recording Secretary, another two terms as Treasurer and as President.
+Sara has twice been a Co-Chairman

-Co-Chairman of our Quilt Show (as well as having been an invaluable advisor for the 2003 Quilt Show), a Co-Chairman of the
+of our Quilt Show (as well as having been an invaluable advisor for the 2003 Quilt Show), a Co-Chairman of the Auction and

-successful in resolving the issue of changing the Guild’s fiscal year and thus served in that capacity for an 18-month
+the issue of changing the Guild’s fiscal year and thus served in that capacity for an 18-month term.
+Sara received

 2006 Kay Myers